Susan Richardson (Underground Railroad): Friends of Rational Liberty v. Borders

-Friends of Rational Liberty vs. Borders was a court case largely over the legality of slavery in Illinois, and took place in April 1842.
+Friends of Rational Liberty v.
+Borders was a court case largely over the legality of slavery in Illinois, and took place in April 1842.
 The court case originated after Andrew Borders badly wounded Sarah Morrison's arm, an indentured servant he had acquired in 1825.
 The next night, Morrison escaped and went to the neighboring house of Matthew Chambers, and then later fled as to not be found by the Borders.
 Morrison had left behind her daughter Hannah in the care of Richardson.
 Borders sued Chambers for harboring Morrison, and a case was heard in April 1843.
 Borders won, but the case was appealed to the Illinois Supreme Court, where in December 1843 the decision was reversed.
 Borders blamed the neighborhood for stealing and secreting his property.
 Some of these people came together to form an assembly called the “Friends of Rational Liberty,” which entered suit in Morrison's name to try the Borders for assault, resulting in the 1843 case Sarah v.
 Borders, or Borders v.
 Borders.
 Counsels on both sides agreed that to try the general question regarding whether slavery could constitutionally exist in Illinois.
 A large issue they took into consideration was the Ordinance of 1787 because Morrison was indentured before Illinois was officially a state.
 Andrew Borders won the case, arguing that slavery had always been permitted in the territory.
 After the Friends of Rational Liberty lost, they appealed the case to the Illinois Supreme Court to challenge the legality of holding slaves in Illinois.
-The Illinois Supreme court affirmed the original judgment, stating that the court lacked the ability to make political decisions, and that the people should make the decisions on whether persons of color's rights should be fixed based on the state's constitution, though all of Border's slaves, including Richardson, had escaped before the verdict was officially handed down.
+The Illinois Supreme Court affirmed the original judgment, stating that the court lacked the ability to make political decisions, and that the people should make the decisions on whether persons of color's rights should be fixed based on the state's constitution, though all of Border's slaves, including Richardson, had escaped before the verdict was officially handed down.